 It’s always the same.
 BDSM is always portrayed in the context of real danger and pathological behavior.
 Rarely in a setting in which it should actually take place, a setting full of trust and security.

-It is no longer surprising that the general public perceives BDSM fans and sadomasochists as pathological and ‘abnormal’ or even dangerous when they are portrayed in exactly this way in media such as books, series and films.
+It is no longer surprising that the general public perceives BDSM fans and Sadomasochists as pathological and ‘abnormal’ or even dangerous when they are portrayed in exactly this way in media such as books, series and films.

 Not long ago I also started reading a new BDSM novel series.
 Already in the first pages of the first volume, the “Dom” threw the protagonist out of a moving car when she refused to call him “Daddy”.
 So I got to page ten before I had to stop reading in shock.